matteomattei/matteomattei.github.io/_posts/2013-07-07-how-to-resolve-the-audio-distortion-in-skype-on-ubuntu-13-04-and-previous-versions.md

 layout: post
 permalink: /how-to-resolve-the-audio-distortion-in-skype-on-ubuntu-13-04-and-previous-versions/
 categories:
-  - Audio
+  - audio
-  - Skype
+  - skype
-  - Ubuntu
+  - ubuntu
 ---
 If you have problems with Skype audio on Ubuntu (distortion, croak, noise...) the simple way to get it fixed is editing the file */etc/pulse/default.pa*, change one line and restart the system.

 From:
 ```